 Over the past quarter, Televerde has hired or promoted five women to the company’s Leadership Team, including:

 - Julie Salomone, Head of Human Resources.

 - Chad Angle, Head of Call Center Operations;

 - Kellie Walenciak, Head of Corporate Communications; and

 - Cathy Wright, Head of Solutions Management.

 Televerde’s commitment to working with disempowered populations, notably incarcerated women in the United States, has produced remarkable results for clients and communities over the past 25 years.
 Approximately 3,000 women have worked for Televerde while they were incarcerated, and the company currently employs 425 women at five contact centers in Arizona Department of Corrections and Indiana Department of Correction.
 Almost 30 women who have been released from prison have gone on to earn college degrees while working for Televerde at its corporate headquarters.
-Most importantly, the recidivism rate for women who have worked for Televerde is 6.1 percent, dramatically lower than national averages, which range from 50 to 70 percent.
+Most importantly, the recidivism rate for women who have worked for Televerde is less than ten percent, dramatically lower than national averages, which range from 50 to 70 percent.